lovodkin93/CDR_CTR/README.md

 In this repository, we include our 3 techniques to improve the Controlled Text Reduction (CTR) task: {C}ontrolled decoding, {D}istillation from GPT-4 and {R}einforcement Learning (CDR).

+## Download Dataset
+To download the original Controlled Text Reduction dataset, follow the instructions in [link](https://github.com/lovodkin93/Controlled_Text_Reduction), and save it under the `data`. \
+For the GPT-4 distilled training data, download it from [GPT4-distilled data](https://drive.google.com/file/d/19j7w0A3XgBBvTsy8RNOevnpAD93yvPK3/view?usp=sharing), unzip it and save it under `data`.

 ## Supervised Training Experiments
 To train the Flan-T5 model on the original CTR dataset, run:
 ```